GeekyAnts/express-typescript/README.md

 * For storing configuration into the `process.env`, [DOTENV](https://github.com/motdotla/dotenv) for Node.js is used.
 * For Database, this repo contains the use of [Mongoose](https://mongoosejs.com/) (ie. [MongoDB](https://www.mongodb.com/) object modeling for [Node.js](https://nodejs.org/en/)).
 * For Cache, this repo contains the use of [memory-cache](https://github.com/ptarjan/node-cache#readme) (ie. A simple in-memory cache for node.js).
-* For Routing, this repo contains the use [express-router](https://expressjs.com/en/guide/routing.html) & have distributed Routes into two files ie. Web Routes & API Routes.
+* For Routing, this repo contains the use of [express-router](https://expressjs.com/en/guide/routing.html) & have distributed Routes into two files ie. Web Routes & API Routes.
 The web routes are using [CSRF Token](https://github.com/krakenjs/lusca) while the API routes are using [JSON Web Token](https://github.com/auth0/express-jwt).
 * For Strategies Authentication, this repo contains the use of the [Passport.js](https://github.com/jaredhanson/passport).
 Passport.js is compatible with Express.js and is authentication middleware for Node.js.
 * For Logging, this repo uses custom Log class built in middlewares folder, and it creates logs file by date & removes the log files after 'X' days (You can define that 'X' in .env file).
-* For Exception handling, this repo contains two classes ie. `Hanlder` & `NativeEvent`
+* For Exception handling, this repo contains two classes ie. `Handler` & `NativeEvent`
-* To Log, use `Log.info('You message should go here!')`.
+* To Log, use `Log.info('Your message should go here!')`.
 Other options for logging are `Log.warn`, `Log.error` & `Log.custom`.
 * For views, this repo contains the use of [PUG](https://github.com/pugjs/pug) template engine.

 # Contents